naricc/xamarin-android/Documentation/guides/BuildProcess.md

   than `aapt`.

   Added in Xamarin.Android 8.1.

-- **AndroidUseSharedRuntime** &ndash; A boolean property that is determines whether the *shared runtime packages* are required in order to run the Application on the target device.
-Relying on the shared runtime packages allows the Application package to be smaller, speeding up the package creation and deployment process, resulting in a faster build/deploy/debug turnaround cycle.

-  This property should be `True` for Debug builds, and `False` for Release projects.

 - **AndroidVersionCodePattern** &ndash; A string property which allows the developer to customize the `versionCode` in the manifest.